snehalutage/ComputerVisionCoursework/README.md

 # Computer Vision using Neural Network
-Assignments completed as part of Computer Vision coursework.
+Assignments completed as part of Computer Vision coursework using Python, TensorFlow, and Google Colab.